JialuJialu/Social-Dynamic-Lab/vesta/jupyter.md

 run it as a shell script.
 You will need to change the permissions to make it executable using `sudo chmod 755 file_name` and enter your password.

+You can then run the file in the command line by typing `./file_name`

 ## Using in combination with screen:
 To use it most efficiently you should also familiarize yourself with `screen`.
 This will allow you to keep your notebook running and maintain your local